openSUSE/news-o-o/_posts/2010-11-06-opensuse-weekly-news-issue-148-is-out.markdown

 "Governments are increasingly interested in promoting open source software.
 Yet policymakers have seldom laid out any clear theoretical or empirical justification for these policies.
-This column explores recent studies suggesting that open source and proprietary software strengthen each other and should co-exist â€“ too much open source could actually be a bad thing. (...)"
+This column explores recent studies suggesting that open source and proprietary software strengthen each other and should co-exist – too much open source could actually be a bad thing. (...)"